conso/katacombs/README.md

 #### Startup

-The game at startup describe the **main description** of the initial location.
-When the player moves to another location, the system will always prompt the main description for that location.
+The game at startup shows the **title** and **main description** of the initial location.
+When the player moves to another location, the system will always prompt **title** and **main description** for the new location.

 ```
+LOST IN SHOREDITCH.
 YOU ARE STANDING AT THE END OF BRICK LANE BEFORE A SMALL BRICK BUILDING CALLED THE OLD TRUMAN BREWERY.
-AROUND YOU IS A FOREST OF INDIAN RESTAURNTS.
+AROUND YOU IS A FOREST OF INDIAN RESTAURANTS.
 A SMALL STREAM OF CRAFTED BEER FLOWS OUT OF THE BUILDING AND DOWN A GULLY.
 >
 ```